-MACCAC agreed in April 2013 the Continuous Quality Improvement Plan would be reported within the Comprehensive Plan.
+In April 2013, MACCAC agreed the Continuous Quality Improvement Plan would be reported within the Comprehensive Plan.
 Phase One is designed to measure and prepare your agency for implementing Evidence Based Practices.
 This work was completed in Aitkin County with Central Minnesota Community Corrections.
-However, based on the structural changes Aitkin County Community Corrections has reviewed many of the Phase One objectives and will be making a more detailed review in the following year and a half based on the new structure.
-Phase Two will be reported on during the 2018-2019 Comprehensive Plan.
+However, based on the structural and staff changes, ACCC has reviewed many of the Phase Two objectives and will be making a more detailed review in the following year and a half based on the new structure.
+Phase Two and Three will be reported in more detail during the 2019-2020 Interim Plan.

 Objectives Narrative Update Assess the agency's mission/vision and operating principles/policies for alignment with EBP practices The ACCC Advisory Board has approved the overall vision and mission for ACCC to ensure alignment with EBP.
 Conduct an organizational assessment and evaluate the culture/structure support for implementation of EBP This goal was met under the structure of CMCC.
 The same employees are vested in EBP and the culture is expected to continue.
 Develop an EBP plan to guide implementation strategies and progress The plan for training in EBP principles was completed with CMCC.
 All staff have been trained in the core practices and ACCC will continue to attend more in depth training along with the Director.
-A formal guide will also be developed.
 Ensure staff's participation in EBP through communication strategies and/or involvement in a task force This goal is ongoing.
-Currently the Director is involved with EBP committees throughout the state.
-This includes serving on the Statewide EBP Policy team since 2013, chairing the MACCAC QA Group, and recently serving on the newly formed Supervision Outcomes Steering Committee.
-ACCC will strive to involve direct line staff as Master Trainers in specialized areas.

-Develop a plan that outlines methodology for tracking outcomes

-This goal will be reviewed in the upcoming 18 months.
+ACCC will strive to involve direct line staff and Director in statewide task forces or initiatives.
+Further, we will strive to involve direct line staff as Master Trainers in specialized areas.
+Develop a plan that outlines methodology for tracking outcomes This goal will be reviewed in the upcoming 12 months.
 Quality assurance is conducted via statewide proficiency testing and booster trainings.
 Feedback is consistently provided to staff by the Director who is also trained in these tools.
 MI coding is conducted on an annual basis and goals are set with staff to increase their proficiency.
-Additional tracking will be the focus of the next 18 months.
+Additional tracking will be the focus of the next 12 months.

-Define actual outcomes to establish a baseline and to establish a process to measure outcomes annually This work will be done under the new structure of ACCC during 2017.
+Define actual outcomes to establish a baseline and to establish a process to measure outcomes annually This work will continue.